 Similar to any other appliance, as furnaces age, the probability of frequent heating repairs increase.
 If your system is over 15 years old, those repairs can become significant.
 Costly, yet typical repairs include blower motor failures, ignition control failures and heat exchanger failures.

 2. Operational Cost

 The efficiency of gas furnaces in the Wasatch Front region area homes today can vary widely and has a direct correlation to the amount of money you pay your utility company each month.
-Furnaces older than 15 years can be terribly inefficient, wasting up to 40% of the dollars you spend to heat your home.
-Even the latest models of furnaces can waste up to 20%.
+Furnaces older than 15 years can be very inefficient, wasting up to 40% of the dollars you spend to heat your home.
+Even newer furnaces can waste up to 20%.

 3. System Maintenance

 A correctly maintained furnace will operate more efficiently, decrease the likelihood of expensive repairs and most importantly ensure your safety.
 After all, these are gas-fired appliances.
 Another important point is a properly maintained furnace will last longer before replacement is necessary.

 Barlow Service Experts receives a lot of questions concerning what truly can be done to tune-up or maintain a furnace and there are actually many essential checks and calibrations in the process:

 - Cleaning the heat exchanger